BillHertzing/Bill.Hertzing.github.io/_drafts/Repository-Interrelationships.md

 ---
 Title: Repository Interrelationships
-tags: AceCommander ATAP.Utilities Blazor, StronglyTypedIds, BillHertzing.github.io
+tags: [AceCommander, ATAP.Utilities, Blazor, StronglyTypedIds, BillHertzing Blog]
 description: A broad overview of the repositories in my GitHub account, and how they relate toone another
 category: technical
 ---

+An explanation of how my technical repositories relate to one another.

 -- add dot diagram here? use a png to start.

 I am writing a program that will help you make / string together programs that automate some of your ToDos in real life.
 The program I'm writing runs anywhere .Net Core 3.0 runs, uses a Blazor interface, supports a bare minimum "I'm here" in minimal mode, but can be expanded by the enabling of features and loading of PlugIns.
 PlugIns are designed to share their public data, methods and events with each other.

 I'm also publishing a series of Demo programs that explain in detail the concepts and constructs used in the AceCommander program.
 This is ensure I understand, and can explain, what 'the code I got from goggling the Internet' is doing when I use it.
 The Demos are also another way I want to give back and help others understand how the C# language and the .Net  libraries can be used.

 The software in these repositoies are an ongoing effort to collect in a centralized location data structures, algorithms an concepts that I've developed or used over the coursse of 45 years of working with computers.